WillBlake01/Liri-Bot/README.md

 node liri.js movie-this 'movie name here'<br>
 node liri.js do-what-it-says<br>

-*Where can I get help?*<br>For help regarding the Node runtime environment please reference the documentation here [https://nodejs.org/en/](https://nodejs.org/en/).
+*Where can I get help?*<br>
+For help regarding the Node runtime environment please reference the documentation here [https://nodejs.org/en/]().
 For app specific help please message the address below.

-*Who maintains and contributes to this project?*<br>This project was created and maintained by William Blake.
-Any requests should be forwarded to [willblakebooking@gmail.com]().
+*Who maintains and contributes to this project?*<br>
+This project was created by and is maintained by William Blake.
+Any requests should be forwarded to willblakebooking@gmail.com.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/william-blake/) or [GitHub](https://github.com/WillBlake01).